Standards of practice

 - Never represent as their own the work and views of others.

 - Ensure that any claim of professional competence, qualifications or accreditation is clearly and accurately explained to potential clients and that no false or misleading claims are made or implied in any published material.

 All parties enter freely into contracts that are negotiated between parties to ensure quality, value for money, appropriateness, timeliness, and fit for purpose.
 All terms and conditions are met between parties.
 All payments are made as per agreed contract.
 Contracts may be terminated under specific terms agreed between parties.
 All contracting parties will be responsible and accountable for the delivery for their agreed contract specification, failure to deliver will incur agreed forfeiture conditions.

-All of our activities are insured with Westminster Indemnity. grays have negotiated an insurance agreement with Westminster Indemnity, if you are in the process of renewing your insurance, and do it through Westminster using this link (opens in new tab) you will get £6 off your premium.
+All of our activities are insured with Westminster Indemnity. gray’s have negotiated an insurance agreement with Westminster Indemnity, if you are in the process of renewing your insurance, and do it through Westminster using this link (opens in new tab) you will get you a discount off your premium.